For Water or Wastewater Emergencies call 512-218-5555, 24 hours a day, 7 days a week.

 - Health issues

 When sewage overflows in the street, it goes down the storm drains and into to the nearest creek, lake, or other body of water.
 No filter.
 No treatment.
-Nope.
 Just straight into the bodies of water you swim in, boat on, fish from, and well, you get the drift.

-Storm drains, you know those openings along the curb you’re terrified of falling into or the caged hole in the middle of the parking lot you just know you’ll drop your keys into, that is a storm drain and it is designed to help alleviate flooding by draining storm water (rainwater from storms) off streets and parking lots, into the nearest body of water.
-Contrary to popular belief, when storm water or anything else goes in the storm drain, it comes out the same, no treatment, no filtration… into the nearest body of water.
+Storm drains, you know those openings along the curb you’re terrified of falling into or the caged hole in the middle of the parking lot you just know you’ll drop your keys into, are designed to help alleviate flooding by draining stormwater (rainwater from storms) off streets and parking lots.
+Contrary to popular belief, when stormwater or anything else goes in the storm drain, it flows directly into the nearest body of water, no treatment, no filtration.

 There are many misconceptions on what you can and cannot flush, but as a general rule: If it isn’t body fluid or toilet paper, DO NOT FLUSH IT!
 Even if it’s small or the package reads “flushable,” it can cause significant problems for you and the City.

 Common items flushed down the toilet and why they should NOT be:

 |Wipes||–||No Wipes in the Pipes!
 Even those labeled “flushable”, they are too thick and do not disintegrate easily.|